How much does international car shipping cost?

-We are transparent about all costs regarding international car shipping services.
-Our logistics experts will carefully review your options and manually calculate a straightforward quote with no hidden fees.
-They’ll take time to explain all details and answer any questions you may have.
-Request a quote online now or call.
+We are transparent about all international car shipping costs.
+Our logistics experts will carefully review your options and manually calculate a current quote.
+They take time to explain all details and answer all questions.
+Call or chat with us now.

 Shipping a Car Internationally

 Private customers’ international car shipping is growing quickly due to the world wide web connecting buyers and sellers from across the globe.
 Moving a car overseas can be more complicated than a simple domestic move, thus, it’s important to be well prepared before settling on a service and a company.

 At Corsia Logistics, we work with a vetted network of carriers to extend our reach internationally.
 Business and private customers alike rely on us for expertise and extensive resources.
 Shipping a vehicle across countries doesn’t have to be scary, whether your vehicle is shipping to Germany, Canada, South Africa or anywhere else in the world.

 The choice really depends on what suits you best in terms of cost, time frame, shipping conditions, and safety of your vehicle.
 Given the fast time frame and its undeniable safety, air freight is the most expensive international shipping method used for high-end high-value vehicles.
 Most customers prefer transporting their cars via 20 or 40 feet container.

 What documents do I need to ship a car internationally?